MilenaPetkanova/studiorubik/plugins/all-in-one-wp-migration/readme.txt

 There is an option to apply an unlimited number of find and replace operations on your database during the export process.
 The plugin will also fix any serialisation problems that occur during the find/replace operation.

-Mobile device compatible: All-in-One WP Migration is the first plugin to offer true mobile experience on WordPress versions 3.3 and up.
+Mobile device compatible: All in One WP Plugin is the first plugin to offer true mobile experience on WordPress versions 3.3 and up.

 = No limitations on host or operating system =
 * We have tested the plugin on the major Linux distributions, MacOS and Microsoft Windows.